What We Wish Everyone Knew About Small Business Assistance

 Are You Struggling to Get the Small Business Assistance You Need?

 In a 2017 survey of small business owners, half of all respondents agreed that the U.S government wasn’t doing enough to support them.
-With constant cash flow concerns, financing difficulties, and a very real chance of failure within the first four years, it’s easy to see why so many startups feel as if they’re fighting against the odds.
-But the truth is that there is a wealth of resources available for small business assistance if you just know where to look.
-From government grants and tax incentives to specialist planning and expertise, you could make your path to entrepreneurial success much easier if you took advantage of some of these great opportunities.
+Startups face constant cash flow concerns, financing difficulties, and a genuine chance of failure within the first four years.
+It’s easy to see why so many startups feel as if they’re fighting against the odds.
+But the truth is that there is a wealth of resources available for small business assistance if you know where to look.
+Government grants and tax incentives allow much easier success if you took advantage of some of these great opportunities.

 Why National Development Planning Focuses on Small Business

-While it might seem as if national development planning is set up to promote the interests of large corporations, newer ventures actually play a much larger role in driving growth across the economy.
-These agile, forward-thinking firms add much-needed competition to otherwise stale markets by bringing down prices and producing more innovative products and services.
-Unlike national companies, small businesses will usually hire from the local workforce which helps to create more opportunities in otherwise neglected job markets.
+National development planning is often set up to promote the interests of large corporations.
+However, newer ventures play a much more significant role in driving growth across the economy.
+These agile, forward-thinking firms add much-needed competition.
+Without competition, it would be like having a really stale business market.
+Likewise, these firms help bring down prices and produce more innovative products and services.
+Unlike national companies, small businesses usually hire from places like the local workforce.
+This in turn also helps create more opportunities in an otherwise neglected job market.

-However, there are still some funding opportunities available to startups that wish to remain in their own industry and area.
-The Small Business Innovation Research Program (SBIR) is set up to encourage small businesses that are involved in research and development, with a view to increasing technological development throughout the private sector.
-This program currently boasts a budget of $100 million and at least 11 different agencies participate in the scheme.
+However, there are funding opportunities available to startups that wish to remain in their own industry and area.
+The Small Business Innovation Research Program (SBIR) is set up to encourage small businesses.
+This program currently boasts a budget of $100 million and at least 11 different agencies participate with SBIR.
 The Small Business Technology Transfer Program (STTR) serves a similar purpose although participants in this program are required to work closely with their sponsoring agencies after grant approval.

-Apart from Federal small business assistance schemes, there are a host of private grants that are available through a number of corporate contests.
-Every year, organizations like FedEx, Wal-Mart, and Chase offer thousands of dollars in funding to small businesses across the country.
+Indeed, there are also a host of private grants that are available through some corporate contests.
+With this in mind, every year organizations like FedEx, Wal-Mart, and Chase offer thousands of dollars in funding to small businesses across the country.

-- If you work from a home office then you can claim all rent, mortgages, insurance payments and utilities associated with the working area (calculated on the basis of square footage).
+- If you work from a home office, then you can claim all rent, mortgages, insurance payments and utilities associated with the working area (calculated by square footage).
 Any furniture, equipment, and stationery required to maintain your home office are also considered to be a deductible expense.

-- Any travel expenses incurred for business purposes can be deducted.
+- You can also deduct any travel expenses incurred for business.
 This includes mileage costs, toll fees, parking costs, and even your car lease payments.
 Make sure to keep detailed notes about all business-related trips so that you can make accurate deductions.